 Mass Rail Transit Train

-The MRT first phase was launched in Dec 2016.
-There are 12 stations that are available for use for this phase.
+There are 31 stations that are available for use from Sungai Buloh to Kajang covering a distance of 51km.
 The operation hours of the MRT are from 6am to midnight from Mondays-Fridays and 6am-11:30pm on Saturdays and Sundays.
-Fares range from RM1.20 to RM3.90.
+See more details of this mode of transportation here.

 Kuala Lumpur Public Transport - KTM Komuter

 The KTM Komuter train has 2 lines and covered a longer distance compared to the LRT.
 It is hence less frequent compared to the LRT.
 The first line stretches from Sentul to Port Klang.
 The second line stretches from Rawang town to Seremban town.
 There are 41 stations that are served by KTM Komuter.